project-open-data/project-open-data.github.io/data-model.md

 redirect_from: "/data-exchange-standard/"
 ---
 # The Latest
 _June 30, 2017_: Treasury released the DATA Act Information Model Schema (DAIMS) v1.1.
-DAIMS v1.1 is a minor update of the schema and will be implemented in September 2017.
+DAIMS v1.1 is a minor update of the schema and will be implemented in fall 2017.
 Find out more information at [DAIMS v1.1](https://fedspendingtransparency.18f.gov/DAIMS-v1.1/).

 # DATA Act Information Model Schema v1.01